Join the HG community online with our Webinars

-Human Givens College regularly hosts FREE educational webinars on key subjects related to psychology, human behaviour, mental health and wellbeing in order to spread high quality information and raise the profile of the human givens approach.
+Human Givens College occasionally hosts FREE educational webinars on key subjects related to psychology, human behaviour, psychotherapy, mental health and wellbeing in order to spread high quality information and raise the profile of the human givens approach.
 These are live online events, featuring a range of speakers, which are regularly attended by 100s of people from around the world.
 Attendees are able to ask relevant questions via the online chat facility.

 The college's most popular webinars, are now permanently available to view on demand for a nominal fee – click here to view the full collection.